Denver Child Support Lawyer

 Contempt Proceedings – Colorado law provides for both remedial and punitive contempt.
 Under remedial contempt, the payer may purge the contempt by complying with the court’s orders.
 Under punitive contempt, the court may order sanctions and, in some circumstances, incarceration.

 Judgment Remedies – Periodic child support payments become final judgments when left unpaid after the due date.
-The judgment gives the recipient the right to pursue collection proceedings against the payor including interest on the past due payments.
+The judgment gives the recipient the right to pursue collection proceedings against the payor, including interest on the past due payments.

 Security – The recipient may request the court to order the payer to post security, bond, or other form of guarantee to secure payment of child support.